 For a single episode of King of Queens the couple sleep in separate twin beds.
 A delivery mistake brought them twin beds instead of a new king-size and they are told it will take time to fix and ship out the replacement bed.
 They grow to like the separate beds (she can read late and he can eat in bed without disturbing each other) and consider keeping them while their friends and family become increasingly worried that their marriage is in trouble.
 In the end, they decide they miss sleeping in the same bed and send for the replacement bed.

-played with on Father Ted - Ted and Dougal have twin beds in the same room, again for no evident reason other than Rule of Funny
+played with on Father Ted - Ted and Dougal have twin beds in the same room, again for no evident reason other than Rule of Funny.
+The question of precisely where Father Jack and Mrs Doyle sleep is, perhaps mercifully, never addressed.

 The All American Rejects music video to "Give You Hell" uses this trope.